Applying for Deductible Gift Recipient (DGR) status

 There are around 50 DGR endorsement categories and eligibility is based on the entity’s purpose or the purpose of a fund, authority or institution it operates.
 The ATO website provides information about the eligibility criteria for each of these categories.

 Not-for-profits can seek guidance on DGR categories and how to apply for deductible gift recipient endorsement by contacting the ATO Not-for-profit advice service on 1300 130 248 Monday to Friday, 8am to 6pm AEDT.
 Entities can also email email@example.com.

 Applying for DGR status under the specific listing process

 Before applying for specific listing, entities should contact the ATO to establish if they are eligible under a general category.
 If your entity does not fit into any of the DGR categories administered by the ATO, it may apply to be specifically listed in legislation.

 Specific listing is only available in exceptional circumstances and involves assessment by the Treasurer, followed by the government approving an amendment to the tax law.
-Of the over 30,000 entities with DGR status, only around 200 are specifically listed.
+Of around 28,000 entities with DGR status, only around 200 are specifically listed.
 Applicants must meet a high bar to merit listing by name in the tax law.

 Your entity must be not-for-profit and its application will be viewed more favourably if your entity is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC).
 Entities can seek ACNC registration.

 To request specific listing by name in the tax law as a DGR, your entity will need to write to the Minister for Housing and Assistant Treasurer, or email Treasury at firstname.lastname@example.org.

 Your entity’s application should include the following information: